 It is my opinion that the use of the barbarous weapon at Hiroshima and Nagasaki was of no material assistance in our war against Japan … The Japanese were already defeated and ready to surrender because of the effective sea blockade and the successful bombing with conventional weapons … My own feeling was that in being the first to use it, we had adopted an ethical standard common to the barbarians of the Dark Ages.
 I was not taught to make war in that fashion, and wars cannot be won by destroying women and children. (source)

-On September 9, 1945, Admiral William F. Halsey, commander of the Third Fleet, was publicly quoted as stating that the atomic bomb was used because the scientists had a “toy and they wanted to try it out…” He further stated that “the first atomic bomb was an unnecessary experiment” and that it was “a mistake to ever drop it.” (source)
+And on September 9, 1945, Admiral William F. Halsey, commander of the Third Fleet, was publicly quoted as saying that the atomic bomb was used because the scientists had a “toy and they wanted to try it out.”
+He further stated that “the first atomic bomb was an unnecessary experiment” and that it was “a mistake to ever drop it.” (source)

 So ask yourself, why did they really drop the bomb?
-A number of theories have been proposed; history.com outlines how it could have been dropped to demonstrate a new weapon of mass destruction to the Soviets, ultimately serving as a show of military strength.
-In 2005, New Scientist alluded to the same thing, claiming that it was done to kick start the Cold War.
+A number of theories have been proposed.
+Many suggest it could have been dropped to demonstrate a new weapon of mass destruction to the Soviets, ultimately serving as a show of military strength.
+In 2005, New Scientist made this very argument, claiming that it was done to kickstart the Cold War.

 What’s My Point?

 What I am trying to do here is get readers to think.
-If it was clearly unceccessary to drop the bomb, if it didn’t have to be done, then what is the justification?
-Despite the fierce opposition from various military and political leaders, and the fact that Japan was ready to surrender, it was still dropped.
+If it was clearly unnecessary to drop the bomb, if it didn’t have to be done, then what is the justification?
+Despite fierce opposition from various military and political leaders and Japan’s willingness to surrender, it was still dropped.

 War does not serve a purpose in our world, but the unfortunate reality is that there are many people who thrive and profit off of conflict.
 9/11 is a perfect example — a supposed ‘terrorist’ attack used to justify the infiltration of the Middle East.